EDUCBA Logo

 Introduction to Feval in Matlab

 MATLAB is a programming environment that is interactive and is used in scientific computing.
-It is extensively used in a lot of technical fields where problem-solving, data analysis, algorithm development, and experimentation is required.
-Software which are discipline-specific are extensively written using MATLAB.
+It is extensively used in many technical fields where problem-solving, data analysis, algorithm development, and experimentation are required.
+The discipline-specific software is extensively written using MATLAB.

 In this article, we will study how to use ‘feval’ function in MATLAB.